13 min read

 Why Digital Analytics Software

-Today, online customers encounter many physical and digital touchpoints when interacting with omnichannel retailers As a result, these customer interactions are often a complex journey that touch multiple departments of an organization— either directly or indirectly.
+Today, online customers encounter many physical and digital touchpoints when interacting with omnichannel retailers As a result, these customer interactions are often a complex journey that touches multiple departments of an organization— either directly or indirectly.

 An illustrative example of one customer experience journey for just one purchase is below: